open-education-api/specification/README.md

 ## Community

-The Open Education API is driven by the [Open Education API Workgroup](https://openonderwijsapi.nl/en/community/).
+The Open Education API is driven by the [Open Education API Working Group](https://openonderwijsapi.nl/en/community/).
 The working group includes representatives of higher education institutions and suppliers.